tomz/jsmvc_rankings/README.md

 *note that the term MVC is used loosely here to include all the MV\* frameworks*

-In part 2 to 4 of the SPA series, we will walk through building a SPA app using Backbone Marionette, Angular, and Ember.
+In part 2 to 4 of this SPA series, we will walk through building a SPA app using Backbone Marionette, Angular, and Ember.

-### Resources Links:
+### Resource Links:

 Angular [https://github.com/angular/angular.js](https://github.com/angular/angular.js)
 Backbone [https://github.com/jashkenas/backbone](https://github.com/jashkenas/backbone)